 - SSC mode 2 or 3: The SMF triggers the modification/release of the PDU Session and re-establishment of the PDU Session in the Alternative S-NSSAI.
 In this case, a new IP address is allocated during the PDU Session re-establishment procedure and the ongoing 5G Media Streaming session at reference point M4 and M5 needs to be migrated to the new PDU Session.

-Editor's note: the above descriptions of Network Slice Replacement will be updated to aligned with SA2’s conclusion.
+When the AMF is notified that the replaced network slice has become available again (e.g., congestion has been mitigated), the AMF reconfigures the UE (e.g., by using the UE Configuration Update procedure or else as a matter of course when the UE next registers with the network) to use the replaced S-NSSAI if it has already configured the UE to use the Alternative S-NSSAI when the S-NSSAI became unavailable.
+Furthermore, if a PDU Session was established in the Alternative S-NSSAI when the replaced S-NSSAI became unavailable, the AMF triggers transfer of that PDU Session to the replaced S-NSSAI when the S-NSSAI becomes available again by updating the SMF(s) of the PDU Session using the Nsmf_PDUSession_UpdateSMContext service operation described in clause 5.2.8.2.6 of TS 26.502 [15].

 * * * * Second change * * * *

 5.2.2 Scenario 2: Third-party-managed network slicing

-In this scenario, a third-party entity requests that the operator creates a network slice based on certain requirements.
-The operator creates a network slice and hands over the network slice to the third-party entity.
-This mode of operation is specified in [3] and is referred to as NSaaS.
-Once the slice is handed over, the third-party entity can enhance the network slice e.g., by adding custom network functions, modifying slice configuration etc.
+In this scenario, a third party requests that the operator provisions a network slice based on certain requirements.
+The operator provisions a network slice and hands it over to the third party.
+This mode of operation is specified in TS 28.530 [3] and is referred to as Network Slice-as-a-Service (NSaaS).
+Once the slice is handed over, the third party may enhance the network slice e.g., by adding custom network functions, modifying slice configuration, etc.

-A method for negotiating requirements for NSaaS service is the use of GST attributes specified by the GSM Association [5].
-In addition to the performance-related character attributes, a number of scalability-related attributes can be used to describe the requirements of the slice to be provisioned in the 5G System.
+A method for negotiating requirements for NSaaS service is the use of GST attributes specified by the GSM Association in GSMA NG.116 [5].
+In addition to the performance-related characteristics, a number of scalability-related attributes may be used to describe the requirements of the slice to be provisioned in the 5G System.

-The third-party entity can then provide the network slice resources to its customers.
-As described in the previous scenario, customers of the third-party entity can then negotiate with the third-party entity to set up communication services in that network slice.
-The users of the customers will then be able to access the customer’s service using the provisioned network slice.
+The third party then provides the network slice resources to its customers.
+As described in the previous scenario, customers of the third party may then negotiate with the third party to set up communication services in that network slice.
+The users of these customers will then be able to access the customer’s service using the provisioned network slice.

-An Application Service Provider can function as the third-party entity in this scenario and can receive a provisioned network slice as a service from the Mobile Network Operator.
-In this case, the Application Service Provider may, in addition to the capabilities described in [20] and [21], also have additional facilities to control and manage the resources of the network slice.
+An Application Service Provider may function as the third party in this scenario in which case it receives a provisioned network slice as a service from the Mobile Network Operator.
+In this case, in addition to the capabilities described in TS 26.501 [20] and TS 26.512 [21] a 5GMS Application Provider in the role of Application Service Provider may have additional facilities to control and manage the resources of the network slice.

-NOTE: It is for future study to identify how the capabilities available as a NSaaS consumer specified in [3] benefit an Application Service Provider whose role is specified in [20] and [21].
-This scenario is therefore not considered further in the present document.

-Editor's note: [8] and [9] are to be monitored for specification related to the interface capabilities between the third-party entity and the NSCE server for control of network slices.